Top 5 Telescope Under 500 Dollars

 The XT8 is equipped with a 25mm (1.25″) Plossl eyepiece, which performs well as a medium-power eyepiece.

 Assembling the XT8 takes very little time and is a simple job with the included wrenches.
-The mount is pretty sturdy and allows for smooth rotation of the optical tube because of the Teflon azimuth bearings.
+The mount is pretty sturdy and allows for smooth optical tube rotation because of the Teflon azimuth bearings.

 Moving the optical tube in altitude was likewise accessible, and the springs supplied sufficient tension to prevent drifting.